Independent Commission Against Corruption (New South Wales)

-It is led by a chief commissioner appointed for a fixed five-year term; and two part-time commissioners.
-Then-NSW Premier Mike Baird suggested in November 2016 his desire to move from a sole commissioner to a three-commissioner system, however this was strongly criticised by two former ICAC commissioners as weakening and politicising the organisation, leading to the resignation of then-Commissioner Megan Latham.
+It is led by a chief commissioner, appointed for a fixed five-year term, and two part-time commissioners.
+In November 2016, NSW Premier Mike Baird suggested a move from a sole commissioner to a three-commissioner system.
+However, this was strongly criticised by two former ICAC commissioners as weakening and politicising the organisation, leading to the resignation of then-Commissioner Megan Latham.
 The chief commissioner is currently John Hatzistergos, former state Labor minister and District Court judge.
-Helen Murrell and Paul Lakatos are currently part-time commissioners.
+Helen Murrell and Paul Lakatos are the part-time commissioners.

-The chief commissioner is required to submit a report on the activities of the commission to the Parliament of New South Wales and whilst independent of the politics of government, reports informally to the Premier of New South Wales.
+The chief commissioner is required to submit a report on ICAC activities to the Parliament of New South Wales and, whilst independent of the politics of government, reports informally to the Premier of New South Wales.
 The commission is charged with educating public authorities, officials and members of the public about corruption.

 Inspector

-The Inspector of the Independent Commission Against Corruption is an independent statutory officer whose role and functions is to hold the ICAC accountable in the way it carries out its function.
-The Inspector's role are set out in Part 5A of the ICAC Act.
-The inspector is not answerable to ICAC in any way and is located in physically separate premises from the ICAC.
-The inspector's role includes: undertaking audits of the ICAC's operations to ensure compliance with the law; dealing with complaints about the conduct of the ICAC and current and former officers; and assessing the effectiveness and appropriateness of the ICAC's procedures.
+The Inspector of the Independent Commission Against Corruption is an independent statutory officer who holds the ICAC accountable for the exercise of its functions.
+The inspector is not answerable to ICAC and is located in separate premises.
+Their role includes audits of the ICAC's operations to ensure compliance with the law; dealing with complaints about the conduct of the ICAC and its officers; and assessing the effectiveness and appropriateness of ICAC procedures.

-The inspector has extensive powers to investigate the conduct of the ICAC and its officers including obtaining documents from the ICAC and requiring ICAC officers to attend before him and answer questions.
-The inspector can also sit as a royal commissioner in order to conduct investigations.
-As a royal commissioner the inspector has extensive powers to compel witnesses to provide evidence.
-The inspector can deal with complaints about the conduct of the ICAC or its officers which concern abuses of power, impropriety, misconduct of any kind, lengthy delays in investigation and maladministration.
-Under the ICAC Act maladministration is defined as action or inaction of a serious nature that is contrary to law, or unreasonable, unjust, oppressive or improperly discriminatory, or based wholly or partly on improper motives.
+The inspector has extensive powers to investigate the conduct of the ICAC, including obtaining documents and requiring ICAC officers to attend before them and answer questions.
+The inspector can also sit as a royal commissioner in order to conduct investigations; in this capacity they can compel witnesses to provide evidence.
+The inspector can deal with complaints about the ICAC which concern abuses of power, impropriety, misconduct, delays in investigation and maladministration.